 Hosting a Beer & Cheese Pairing Party

-Branching Out with New Styles
+Branching Out Into New Styles

 Craft Lagers

-Craft brewers are doing their best to break lagers out of the corporate beer limbo they’ve been relegated to for some time, and restore them to their traditional Czech and German style glory.
+Craft brewers are doing their best to break lagers out of the corporate beer limbo they’ve been relegated to for some time and restore them to their traditional Czech and German-style glory.
 Some creative brewers even put their own spin on lager beers, adding Northwest hops or spices and fruits for a more flavorful, drinkable lager.
-If you’re curious about craft lager, we recommend trying Heater Allen Pils, a Bohemian-style pale lager brewed locally in McMinnville, Oregon.

 Porters and Stouts

-If you’re like a lot of Oregonians, IPA is your ride-or-die, but with all the latest reinventions of the classic Porters and Stouts, you’d be amiss if you didn’t give these styles another shot.
-Widely known as “winter beers,” both porters and stouts are heavier and hoppier, and oh-so-cozy for winter sipping.
-We recommend picking up Rhino Suite by Alesong Brewing & Blending.
+If you’re like many Oregonians, IPA is your ride-or-die, but with the latest reinventions of the classic Porters and Stouts, you’d be amiss if you didn’t give these styles another shot.
+Widely known as “winter beers,” both porters and stouts are heavier and hoppier and oh-so-cozy for winter sipping.

 Sours